pynufft/pynufft/doc/source/overview/init.rst

 - Provides 1D/2D/3D examples for further developments.

-- (New in 0.4.0) Support batch mode and split-radix technique.

 If you find PyNUFFT useful, please cite:

 *Lin, Jyh-Miin.
 "Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
 Journal of Imaging 4.3 (2018): 51.*